iamkanishka/Typescript-Concepts/Readme.md

 12. Function return value types and void in Typscript.
 Difference Between Void and Undefined Type.
 13. Assign Function as Types to a Variable with argument types adn retrun types in Typescript.
 14. Unknown Type and Never Type in Typescript.
 Know all aboit the unknown and never Types.
+15. Typescript Compiler using watch mode.
+Compiling the entire project for the multiple ts File.